pjakiela/ECON379/M1-why-evaluate.md

 ### Further Reading

 [The Poverty Lab](https://www.newyorker.com/magazine/2010/05/17/the-poverty-lab) (A _New Yorker_ profile of Esther Duflo, from 2010)

+[A Nobel Prize for the Randomistas](https://www.cgdev.org/blog/nobel-prize-randomistas) (a Center for Global Development blog post by me)

 [Interview: MIT Economists Esther Duflo and Abhijit Banerjee](http://philanthropyaction.com/articles/interview_mit_economists_esther_duflo_and_abhijit_banerjee/)